Drive sales on autopilot with ecommerce-focused features

 5. Keep your contact list clean

-If a subscriber hasn’t engaged with your emails in the past year, consider them inactive and remove them from your list.
+If a subscriber hasn’t engaged with your emails in the past year, consider them inactive and send them a re-engagement email to see if they engage.
+If not, remove them from your list.

 AcreValue’s email deliverability success